 Statistical data evaluation will continue to be conducted to determine whether the contaminant plumes are stable.
 The contaminant plumes will be considered stable if no statistically significant increases are observed for any of the principal VOC compounds (TCE, cis-1,2-DCE, and VC).
-Statistically significant trend will be evaluated using the non-parametric Mann-Kendall test following IDEM RISC guidance (IDEM, February 15, 2001, Appendix C) and employing the non-parametric Sen's Slope Estimator.
+Statistically significant trend will be evaluated using the non-parametric Mann-Kendall test following IDEM RISC guidance (IDEM, February 15, 2001, Appendix C).
 A minimum sample size of four is required for the analysis, and the frequency of detected values should be greater than 75 percent.
-These criteria are met for all source and tail wells in proposed monitoring program that were in the interim 2005 - 2007 program.
-A few wells proposed for this site-wide program that were not sampled during the interim program currently lack sufficient sample size.
+These criteria are met for all proposed source and tail area wells in Table 3-1 for at least one of the principal VOC compounds.
 Trend testing will be performed on all wells meeting the above specified criteria as sampling data become available.